 I understand.
 Thank you.

 I hope you’ve been well.

 Do you know why I’ve sent for you?

-I do not, sir.
+I do not, your Holiness.

-Thank you very much sir.
+Thank you, very much your Holiness.
 I’m honored.

 Mmm, of course.
 Have you heard the outsiders speak?
 Of tragic accidents, and strange creatures?
 From those worldly people not protected by our faith?

-No sir, Sechson shook his head,
+No your Holiness, Sechson shook his head,

 I have not.